LanglandsLin/ActCLR/README.md

 ## Linear Evaluation

+The linear evaluation process can be executed by running the script located in the `skeleton_recognition` directory.
 Example for linear evaluation of **3s-ActCLR**.
 You can change `.yaml` files in `config/ntu60/linear_eval` folder.
 ```bash
 # Linear_eval on NTU RGB+D xview